Trained in dentistry, Sree is currently pursuing lab sciences. She loves researching and sharing information on various health topics.

-There are several possible causes of the white specks that sometimes appear in the stool—from something as benign as leftover food to more serious medical conditions.
+There are several possible causes of the white specks that sometimes appear in the stool.
+It can happen from something as benign as leftover food to more serious medical conditions.
 Note that the causes can vary, and the substance or condition that contributes to the appearance can vary as well.
-Doctors will usually perform tests to determine the actual cause.
+Doctors will usually perform tests to determine the actual cause if necessary.

 6 Most Common Causes of White Substance in Poop

 Some substances are more difficult to digest and can make poo appear pale or white.

 Lactose intolerance, indigestion of fats and capsule or filler material